phanxipang/fansipan/docs/index.md

 ## Features

 - Provides a simple, easy-to-learn, object-oriented syntax that standardizes the way you interact with APIs.
-- Abstract API integrations into classes so you can keep your tidy and centralized.
+- Abstract API integrations into classes so you can keep your code tidy and centralized.
 - Configuration is fast and can be shared across all your requests.
 - [PSR](https://www.php-fig.org/psr) compliant.
 - HTTP Client agnostic.